yokecd/docs/src/content/docs/yokecd.md

 ### Patch an Existing ArgoCD Installation

 If you already have an existing ArgoCD installation you must patch the argocd-repo-server with the yokecd sidecar image.
-To do so create the following manifest substituting any names to match your deployment:
+To do so, create the following manifest, substituting any names to match your deployment:

 ```yaml
 apiVersion: apps/v1